On this page:

 It’s relatively common for homes to have areas in the yard that look patchy or worn after years of wear and tear.
 If this is the case, add value and aesthetic appeal to your property by making the grass look vital and evenly covered.

-One of your options with regards to lawn renovation of this kind is to reseed it using grass seed.
-Seeding a lawn can be very cost effective compared to new sod.
-Having a pro seed your lawn can cost from $500 to $1,500, but usually people spend around $1,000 for the project.
+One of your options with regard to lawn renovation of either of these kinds is to seed or reseed it using grass seed.
+Seeding a lawn can be very cost-effective compared to new sod.
+Having a pro seed your lawn can cost from $0.10 to $0.20 per square foot, or $500 to $2,000 for the average 1/4-acre yard.

 Types of Grass Seed

 The type of grass seed you intend to use on your lawn will significantly impact the amount you spend.
 Not only are some grass seeds more expensive than others, but they also have different coverage capabilities.